Original air date: February 10, 1992

 - Bittersweet Ending: The imposter is uncovered and the crew's memories are restored, but it won't bring back the Lysians they mistakenly killed.

 - Bling of War: Invoked—this is the reason why Worf thinks he's the captain, given his shiny sash.
-Naturally he's a little embarrassed to discover that the baldric isn't a symbol of rank, he just wears it as a token of pride in the Klingon part of his heritage.

 - Complexity Addiction: MacDuff's plan suffers from this upon reflection.
-He's got the technology to selectively erase both computer and organic memory, as well as implant his own information.
+He's got the technology to selectively erase both computer and organic memory as well as implant his own information.
 You'd think he would have found a simpler way to use that technology to end the war than hijacking a shipload of total strangers, insinuating himself into the crew, and railroading them into fighting the war for him.

 - Continuity Nod: